January through the First Day of your Conference

 - A Room Assignment Report will be provided by the Island Registrar.
 This finalized housing report will be based on your submitted Housing Matrix.
 Conference Registrars are asked to review this report carefully to identify any discrepancies with room assignments and arrival/departure dates.
-The Island Registrar and Star Island Corporation may make changes to housing assignments, but will inform you of any changes and why.
+The Island Registrar may make changes to housing assignments, but will inform you of any changes and why.
 At this point, major changes to housing should not be made or requested by the Conference Registrar.
 Late registrations are not given room choice priority.

 One Week before your Conference